 Telecommuters are a relatively large percentage of the workforce: 14.45% of people work from home.
 While this number may seem small overall, as a fraction of the total workforce it is high relative to the nation.
 These workers are often telecommuters who work in knowledge-based, white-collar professions.
 For example, Silicon Valley has large numbers of people who telecommute.
 Other at-home workers may be self-employed people who operate small businesses out of their homes.

-Being a small town, Stewartsville does not have a public transit system used by locals to get to and from work.
+Stewartsville is a small town, and as such doesn't have a public transit system that people use to get to and from their jobs every day.

 The population of Stewartsville is very well educated relative to most cities and towns in the nation, where the average community has 21.84% of its adult population holding a 4-year degree or higher: 34.69% of adults in Stewartsville have a bachelor's degree or even advanced degree.